GLOBAL MARKETS-Shares rally on China stimulus hopes, strong European data

 * China numbers contrast with forecast-beating Germany

-* Brent crude prices rise on strength in stock markets (Adds close of U.S. markets)
+* Brent crude prices rise on strength in stock markets (Adds close of European bond, stock markets, oil settlement prices)

 By Sam Forgione